NicholsKyle/ECE387_SimonSays/README.md

 **Version 1.0.0**

-Code and examples used to write a my version of the iconic simon says game
+This repositories includes detailed, step by step instructions on how to connect and interface a Pmod MTDS with the Arduino Uno.
+References to examples and to my own code are provided along the way.

 ---